George Tjangala Maxwell

 BCEC Art Collection

-George Maxwell Tjangala was born at Tjunangka, a site to the north of the Kintore Community.
-His family lived a nomadic lifestyle in this area, moving to Haasts Bluff Community when George was a young man.
-He started painting in 1976 as the painting movement shifted from small boards to larger canvas paintings.
+George Tjangala Maxwell was born at Tjunangka, a site to the north of the Kintore community.
+His family lived a nomadic lifestyle in this area, moving to Haasts Bluff community when George was a young man.
+He started painting in 1976 as the Western Desert art painting movement shifted from small boards to larger canvas paintings.

 The site of Lumpitja, a swampy area to the south of the Kintore Ranges, is represented in this work.
 In mythological times, two men of the Tjangala kinship subsection lit a bush fire in the area.
 A large snake which lived in the swamp flew into the air in fright and travelled to Wilkinkarra (Lake MacDonald).
 The two men carried the fire away; one to the south and the other to the west.
 After they had gone the snake returned to the swamp.
 The roundels represent camp sites.